 This messy short bob is an inverted and stacked layered bob haircut that has an undone-looking effect.
 It makes ladies appear so fab without even trying.
 The style helps achieve greater density and volume for thin tresses.
 To show off the cut’s shorter layers, add soft brown highlights.

-Ask for a choppy bob that has a sharp-angled stack, and if wavy, shows a style full of texture and movement.
+Ask for a choppy bob with a sharp-angled stack; if wavy, show a style full of texture and movement.
 It’s a popular pairing for dark-rooted blonde hair.
 This angled bob is trendy and suits ladies with medium to thicker hair.

 This is a short textured stacked bob hairstyle for fine hair, cut and styled by hairstylist Kristina Bennett of Oldsmar, FL.